Job Management

 Documentation |

 Shows a description related to the job, and is saved in a defined location.
 The Documentation area includes information about where to find the Documentation.
+In a z/OS job, the Documentation is in a Doc Member located in a Doc Library.
 The Documentation depends on whether the type is File or URL, as follows:

 |